sarahzouinina/leetCodeQuestions/README.md

 #### Solution: Two-Pointer Approach
 This approach involves sorting the array and using two pointers to find pairs that sum up to k.

+### Problem 12: Removing Stars From a String
+#### Problem Statement
+You are given a string s which contains some characters and stars (*).
+In one operation, you can:

+Choose a star (*) in s.
+Remove the closest non-star character to its left, as well as remove the star itself.
+Return the string after all stars have been removed.

+#### Solution:
+using the stack pop feature once we encounter a star